19 March 2013

 ● The seven Lutheran or Evangelical-Lutheran Churches of Estonia (1994), Finland (1995), Iceland (1995), Lithuania (1994), Norway (1994), Sweden (1994) and Denmark (2010).

-● In addition, the Evangelical Lutheran Church of Latvia has observer status, and the Lutheran Church in Britain and Ireland and the Moravian Church appear to be applying for membership.
+● In addition, the Evangelical Lutheran Church of Latvia (1994), the Lutheran Church in Great Britain and Ireland (2010), and the Latvian Evangelical Lutheran Church Abroad (2010) have observer status, and the Moravian Church appear to be applying for membership.